 Okay, maybe I’m a little biased because I am a fan of his work.
-He tells his stories with a Dark Fantasy and Gothic elements which are based on his life experiences.
+He tells his stories with Dark Fantasy and Gothic elements which are based on his life experiences.
 His movies show an interesting style of filmmaking.
-What better way to start these series of Dark Fantasy Films with some of his most interesting films.
+What better way to start this series of Dark Fantasy Films than with some of his most interesting films?

 A mysterious device designed to provide its owner with eternal life resurfaces after four hundred years, leaving a trail of destruction in its path.
 Starring Federico Luppi, Ron Perlman, Claudio Brook and Margarita Isabel, the film is a horror drama with strong mythology and religious references.
 For more specific details about the film visit our previous post “5 Interesting Foreign Sci-Fi Fantasy Film Vol.1.”